 |Sponsor:||University Office of Scholarships and Financial Aid|

-University merit scholarships at The U provide funding to help cover a portion of or all tuition and mandatory fees for students enrolled full-time (12 credit hours), up to the lesser of the scholarship award amount or the amount of tuition and mandatory fees.
+University merit scholarships at The U provide funding to help cover a portion of or all tuition and mandatory fees for students enrolled full-time (at least 12 credit hours), up to the lesser of the scholarship award amount or the amount of tuition and mandatory fees.
 Note that course fees and e-book fees are not considered mandatory fees and are not covered by university merit scholarships.

 |Good Standing Requirements||